aaman007/Restaurants-and-Menus-Flask-Project/README.md

-This is a simple Flask web application that can use CRUD operation on Restaurants and Restaurant Menus
+This is a simple Flask Project